imperialite/standardize-ctg/README.md

 	    python script.py --dataset_path "CEFR/elg_data.csv" --model_api_url "gpt" --method "specgem-openai" --file_output_name "elg_gpt4_standardize.csv" --auth_token AUTH_TOKEN --max_length 300 --knowledge_base_path "CEFR/cefr_specs_finegrained.csv" --spec "cefr" --classifier_features_path "CEFR/cambridge_all_features.csv" --icralm_type "all"

+You can easily switch from using CEFR to CCS data and choose whichever model from HF you want to use.
+Most of the models are captured by the AutoTokenizer and AutoModelForCausalLM in `model_utils.py`.
+If not, just add the specific Auto model reader.

 ## Evaluation